abikesa/nyaru/README.md

 TUR' ABAVANDIMWE;
 TUR' IMFURA Z'ABADAHEMUKA..!!

-iii) THE AFRICA CONTEXT - The Legacy of Arbitrary Colonial Boundaries:
+3. THE AFRICA CONTEXT - The Legacy of Arbitrary Colonial Boundaries:
 On all borders of Uganda, as oft the case for most African countries, one finds communities that were separated by The Arbitrary 'Pen of The 1884/85 Berlin Conference', wherein the European Powers greedily partitioned and distributed the African lands among themselves - like hyenas on the weakened buffalo..!
 Already, Communities were also often found straddled across recognised frontiers of pre-colonial kingdoms.
 People would move to flee conflict or in search of food and pasture.